-- 2. Grading Quantities.
-The Project Engineer shall enumerate the quantity of cut and of fill on the face of the grading plans. - 3.
-Erosion/Sedimentation Control Plan.
-All public improvements involving Grading shall prepare an Erosion and Sedimentation Control Plan.
-See the Appendix for plan requirements.
-The grading plans shall include a note identifying that proper dust control shall be maintained at all times during construction.
-Dust control shall conform to the provisions of Section 10 of the State Standard Specifications. - B. Maximum Height of Cuts/Fills.
-The maximum height of cut and fill slopes shall be as required by the California Building Code (CBC), unless a more restrictive limit has been established by the conditions of approval or by the soils and geological report for the project.
+- B. Maximum Height of Cuts/Fills.
+The maximum height of cut and fill slopes shall be as required by the California Building Code (CBC), unless a more restrictive limit has been established by the conditions of approval or by the foundation and soils investigation and the engineering geologic report for the project.
 The design shall incorporate the provision of "benches" whenever the slope height requires them, as indicated by the CBC. - C. Maximum Slope.
-The maximum slope of cut and fill slopes shall be as required by the CBC, unless a more restrictive limit has been established by the conditions of approval, or by the soils and geological report for the project, or by other provisions of these Standards. - D. Grading Site Boundaries.
+The maximum slope of cut and fill slopes shall be as required by the CBC, unless a more restrictive limit has been established by the conditions of approval, or by the foundation and soils investigation and the engineering geologic report for the project, or by other provisions of these Standards. - D. Grading Site Boundaries.
 Each lot line within a proposed new subdivision shall be considered a "grading site boundary" for purposes of implementing grading setbacks as required by the CBC. - E. Foundation Elevations.
-All grading designs shall depict on the plans the "point of discharge" which satisfies the requirements of the CBC, Section 1806.5.5. - F. Elevation Standards.
+All grading designs shall depict on the plans the "point of discharge" which satisfies the requirements of the CBC, Section 1805.3.4. - F. Elevation Standards.
 In Commercial Retail, Commercial Service, Office/Professional and Industrial land use categories, or other sites where determined necessary by the Department, architectural plans for building construction shall use the same benchmark elevation as the street improvement plans (whether prepared by the Department or by the Project Engineer).